What is Therapy?

 How long does therapy last (in terms of ongoing sessions)?

 Therapy can be both short-term (weeks or months) to long term (years).
 This varies from person to person.
-In the end, we will talk and decide together when it is time to discontinue therapy.
+Therapy is a collaborative process, and therefore you will be an active participant in deciding when to end therapy.

 Do you work with children?